 The Digital Mums social media training is different because it uses the REAL Learning approach.

 Our students run a real-life social media campaign during their training, allowing them to put into practice the skills they have learnt.

 This ensures our graduates are job-ready for a new career as a social media marketing freelancer, even after a long career break.

 An opportunity she says she wouldn’t have had the confidence to secure before Digital Mums.

 “I think every woman can suffer from imposter syndrome from time to time.
 But my training has given me a lot of confidence, even though i’ve been out of an office for so long,” Debbie explains.

 “I am currently working in the Influencer SEO department at Mediacom and absolutely loving it.
 My Digital Mums training has enabled me to contribute across many different departments at the agency.

 I can’t think of any training that is more relevant and important in the workplace today.
 I am even teaching my 21-year-old son about social media.
 If only I had had that confidence before Digital Mums!”

 Interested in becoming a social media manager?
-Click here to book in an informal chat with our Admissions Team to find out more about our education programmes.
+Click here to find out more.